What Does One Hack?

 The longer version is considerably more involved!
 In order to do this:

-- You’ll find a terminal connected to the grid you’re trying to hack.
+You’ll find a terminal connected to the grid you’re trying to hack.
 Each grid has a difficulty rating, and it’s essentially impossible for you to hack a grid very far above your skill level.

-- You’ll leave your physical body behind, taking the form of a virus that’s trying to penetrate into the processor array of the grid, where you can unlock whatever it is it controls.
+You’ll leave your physical body behind, taking the form of a virus that’s trying to penetrate into the processor array of the grid, where you can unlock whatever it is it controls.
 To do this, you need to find the password.
 Your physical body will be vulnerable while you’re hacking the grid, so in some cases it may be advisable to bring along protection.

-- Making this a bit more difficult is the fact that each grid is randomly generated when you enter it, and you don’t have a ‘map’ of it.
+Making things a bit more difficult is the fact that each grid is randomly generated when you enter it, and you don’t have a ‘map’ of it.
 Only n/e/s/w directions exist, and the map will unfold square by square as you enter new grid circuits (themed name for rooms here).

-- Certain types of antivirus defenses will drop one character of the password.
+Certain types of antivirus defenses will drop one character of the password.
 When you think you have enough to guess what the password is, you find the processor array, and take a stab at the password.
 If you’ve waited until you’ve found all the letters in a password, you’re assured of success, but sometimes you may realize that you’re going to run out of Ops if you do that, and so are forced to take a guess based on which letters you have.
 For instance you may see “GA*GO*LE” and reasonably guess ‘gargoyle.’
-We pull the password from a list of somewhere around 40,000 English words, so most players will never encounter the same password twice.
-Guessing the password incorrectly will cause immediate failure, causing expulsion from that grid and keeping you locked out of it for a period of time.
+We pull the password from a list of somewhere around 40,000 English words.

-It can be challenging, but there’s the random factor to deal with in terms of grid generation, what enemies get generated in the grid, and where.
+There’s the random factor to deal with in terms of grid generation, what enemies get generated in the grid, and where.
 All grids aren’t equal, and it’s quite likely that a grid of a particular difficulty rating may be substantially easier or harder than another of the same difficulty rating simply through the vagaries of procedural generation.

 In the name of keeping things thematic, you’ll also find that the ‘combat’ you engage in with the antiviruses feels... a bit different.... from other types of conflict.

-For instance, here's a short example with notes from me on the right:
+You'll understand more once you try it, but here's a short example with notes from me on the right:

 LOOK (My command.)